-26.8 MPLAB REAL ICE In-Circuit Emulator System
+27.8 MPLAB REAL ICE In-Circuit Emulator System

-MPLAB REAL ICE In-Circuit Emulator System is Microchip's next generation high-speed emulator for Microchip Flash DSC[®] and MCU devices.
-It debugs and programs PIC[®] and dsPIC[®] Flash microcontrollers with the easy-to-use, powerful graphical user interface of the MPLAB Integrated Development Environment (IDE), included with each kit.
+MPLAB REAL ICE In-Circuit Emulator System is Microchip's next generation high-speed emulator for Microchip Flash DSC and MCU devices.
+It debugs and programs PIC[®] Flash MCUs and dsPIC[®] Flash DSCs with the easy-to-use, powerful graphical user interface of the MPLAB Integrated Development Environment (IDE), included with each kit.

-The MPLAB REAL ICE probe is connected to the design engineer's PC using a high-speed USB 2.0 interface and is connected to the target with either a connector compatible with the popular MPLAB ICD 2 system (RJ11) or with the new high speed, noise tolerant, lowvoltage differential signal (LVDS) interconnection (CAT5).
+The emulator is connected to the design engineer's PC using a high-speed USB 2.0 interface and is connected to the target with either a connector compatible with incircuit debugger systems (RJ11) or with the new high-speed, noise tolerant, Low-Voltage Differential Signal (LVDS) interconnection (CAT5).

-MPLAB REAL ICE is field upgradeable through future firmware downloads in MPLAB IDE.
-In upcoming releases of MPLAB IDE, new devices will be supported, and new features will be added, such as software breakpoints and assembly code trace.
-MPLAB REAL ICE offers significant advantages over competitive emulators including low-cost, full-speed emulation, real-time variable watches, trace analysis, complex breakpoints, a ruggedized probe interface and long (up to three meters) interconnection cables.
+The emulator is field upgradable through future firmware downloads in MPLAB IDE.
+In upcoming releases of MPLAB IDE, new devices will be supported, and new features will be added.
+MPLAB REAL ICE offers significant advantages over competitive emulators including low-cost, full-speed emulation, run-time variable watches, trace analysis, complex breakpoints, a rugge-dized probe interface and long (up to three meters) interconnection cables.

-26.9 MPLAB ICD 2 In-Circuit Debugger
+27.9 MPLAB ICD 3 In-Circuit Debugger System